Why An Antivirus-Password Manager Combo Is a Must For Any Device

 Do You Need Antivirus Software For A Mac?

 One of the most commonly asked queries from Mac users is whether or not they need antivirus software.
 There is a theory regarding Mac computers that they are totally immune from viruses but is this just a myth?
 If you have been reading this article and have a device running on MacOS then you should read on to discover if your system is safe.

 When we hear of malware attacks we normally associate this with the Windows operating system on PCs.
 If you have an iMac, Mac Pro, MacBook or any other Mac device such as an iPhone then are you safe?

 Macs have a reputation for having one of the most secure operating systems in the world; one which is immune to malware.
 The truth is that although they are significantly more secure than Windows systems, they are still prone to certain virus attacks.
 Macs have an in-built security system that keeps them protected from most viruses but over the years they have seen an increase in viral attacks and there are many reasons why.
 Firstly, Macs have increased in popularity over the years which means that they are attractive targets to hackers.
 Secondly, Windows has become more and more secure and so attackers are targeting Macs as an alternative and lastly, Mac users are seen as wealthy so find themselves targets to those wishing to steal private data, bank details, etc.

-Mac malware has seen a massive increase this year and in June 2019 there were no less than six threats circulating and several were able to bypass security protection.
+Mac malware has seen a massive increase in June 2019 there were no less than six threats circulating and several were able to bypass security protection.
 The virus dubbed OSX/CrescentCore, infects systems by masquerading as an Adobe Flash Media Player or updater.
 Better to be as safe as possible and use an antivirus and password manager combo for Mac.

 What Should You Look For When You Buy Antivirus Software?